Recognizing the symptoms of scoliosis

 - A reduction in sensation in the extremities

-- Weakness in the muscle groups triggered by the compressed nerve
+- Muscle weakness triggered by a compressed nerve

 Treatment for adult onset or degenerative scoliosis

-To see if you are a candidate for our minimally invasive spine surgery, contact our team at Laser Spine Institute today and request a review of your MRI or CT scan.
-We are here to help you find pain relief and regain your proper spinal alignment from the symptoms of adult scoliosis.
+Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck or back pain.
+To determine if you are a candidate for our outpatient surgery, reach out to Laser Spine Institute and request a free MRI review.* We are here to help you find pain relief and regain your proper spinal alignment from the symptoms of adult scoliosis.